 One does not need a musical background to be the home teacher.
 All that is required is the desire to provide your child with the support and encouragement to succeed.
-If the parent is interested, they are welcome introduction to the instrument will be provided to each home teacher.
+If the parent is interested, they are welcome to study the instrument along with their child.
+A basic introduction to the instrument will be provided to each home teacher.

 String students receive one private lesson per week and they participate in a bi-weekly group class with other students.
 This class provides each child with the opportunity to:

-Gia Antolini, Suzuki Music School student, performing Concerto No. 3 in G, I. Allegro by W. A. Mozart
+Tamma, Suzuki Music School student, performing Violin Concerto by Bach

 Beginning students start with a thirty minute lesson.
 The school offers forty five and sixty minute lessons for more advanced students.
 The first lessons are for the parent so that they may learn the beginning steps and be able to help their child when they begin lessons.

 We invite you to come and observe our lessons and classes.
 This will give you the opportunity to see how we teach and answer any questions you may have about the school.
 Contact us from our contact page and request to schedule an observation time.
 Please tell us which instrument you are interested in and an appropriate observation will be scheduled for you.

 All of our students learn to read music.
 It is a fundamental skill that is necessary for all musicians.
 Music theory is introduced to three and four year olds in our pre-school music programs.
 Reading is introduced once the student has established a basic technique and good posture at the instrument.
 Once the student does begin reading, it will become a part of their daily practice.